 Close-up photo of sand that makes up these dunes.
 It is composed of tiny biogenic calcareous fragments of forams, molluscs, sea urchins, etc. It is a coral sand in the loose sense of the word.
 Width of view 8 mm.

-This is how real real Sahara sand looks like.
+This is how the real Sahara sand looks like.
 It is almost pure quartz with fine hematite powder with no marine shells.
 The sample is from the Erg Murzuk, Libya.